MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/get-started/system-requirements.md

 > [!NOTE]
 > The legacy Commerce Scale Unit (self-hosted) self-service component uses Azure Service to Service authentication.
 It's critical that you manage both the generated Azure web application keys (formerly called *secrets*) and the server certificate for expiration.
 By default, a certificate and a generated Azure web application key expire after one calendar year (365 days).
 >
 > The supported versions of the .NET Framework have been updated.
-Self-service client-side components like Commerce Scale Unit - Self hosted, Store Commerce, Modern POS and Hardware Station require that the .NET Framework version 4.7.2 or later be installed.
+Self-service client-side components such as Commerce Scale Unit - Self hosted, Store Commerce, Modern POS and Hardware Station require that the .NET Framework version 4.7.2 or later be installed.
 For installation instructions, see [Install the .NET Framework for developers](/dotnet/framework/install/guide-for-developers).
 For the sealed installers, we recommend that you always have the latest version of the .NET Framework installed on the target computer.

 ### Supported operating systems